Safety products: Increasing the lifespan of your motor

-The REO Sinus Filter Plus ++ is used in any kind of application, which requires safe mechanical continuous power and reliability.
+Utility safety: REO-USA offers the REO Sinus Filter Plus ++ to be used in any kind of application that requires safe mechanical continuous power and reliability.

 Safety equipment: In mission critical industries, a motor malfunction can translate to millions of dollars in lost profits.
 Looking after the bearings in your motor by improving power quality increases its lifespan and reduces maintenance related downtime.